 9) The Queen’s late husband broke a 500-year-old tradition.

-In 2017, Prince Henrik made a choice to be cremated.
-He chose not to be buried next to his wife Queen Margrethe II and hence broke a 500-year-old tradition of the Danish Monarchy.
+In 2017, Prince Henrik chose cremation.
+He chose not to be buried next to his wife Queen Margrethe II.
+Thus breaking a 500-year-old tradition of the Danish Monarchy.

 10) Requirement for the monarch.